 Do Global Research Different And Better

 At Resultant Research (the research arm of Stealing Share), a fundamentally different process is used.
-Used to uncover opportunity and ensure market share growth.
+Used to uncover opportunities and ensure market share growth.
 It is a process that is designed not only to understand the usage and attitudes of the target culture.
 But also to uncover the belief systems that make each culture distinct.

 A Better Process For Conducting Global Research For Global Brands

-First, we believe strongly in-home visits.
+First, we believe strongly in-home or in-person visits.
 Watching product usage in a new environment is most enlightening.
 However, we utilize this process with one of our research anthropologists.
 Rather than the client brand management in order to witness the interactions.
 They do so without brand bias that those with a vested interest in the brand may have.
-This is ethnographic research.
+This is ethnographic global research.

 This is this process that illuminates the probable belief motivators.
 The motivations that are unique to specific cultures.
 It also helps identify the preceptive belief systems that form the culturally distinct fabric of each market segment.
 It is a predictive tool used in our global research process

 This modeling allows us to formulate a series of questions that are asked in the quantitative study.
 The modeling allows us to graphically see the relationships.
 The relationships between the actions (processes) that we want the target market to take.
 And the needs and wants (purposes) that drive those actions.